Customers

 Continuously assess your current level of service.
 Ensure that your customer service, surpasses expectations.
 Be mindful of your location.
 Do you have a physical store or an online store or both?
 Make your business as readily accessible as you can.
 Is your system automated or do your customers interact with live people?

 Are you the face of your business?
 Remember your vision and mission statement.
 Be radiant!
 Shine!
-Make your value to your customers clearly apparent.
+Make your value to your customers obvious.
 What do customers in your industry expect?

 Commit to good customer service and communicate that commitment to your customers and to your staff.
 Some important facets of good customer service are: